-It would be a two-day train journey from the gorgeous city of Vancouver to the equally gorgeous town of Banff.
-With its starting point in the gorgeous British Columbia, it winds its way thru the Canadian Rocky Mountains with an overnight in the cowboy town of Kamloops and then on to Banff.
+It would be a two-day train journey from the gorgeous city of Vancouver to the equally gorgeous town of Banff to the Banff National Park, one of Canada’s best national parks.
+With its starting point in the gorgeous British Columbia, it winds its way thru the Canadian Rockies by rail with an overnight in the cowboy town of Kamloops and then on to Banff.

 Known as “The best train experience in the world.”
 By the Society of American Travel Writers (SATW) and “One of the world’s greatest trips” by National Geographic, it comes with a hand full of accolades and I was ready to get this party started.

-While rolling thru Fraser Canyon, we spot Hell’s Gate, a popular tourist attraction, located at the narrowest part of the mighty Fraser River.
+While rolling through Fraser Canyon, we spot Hell’s Gate, a popular tourist attraction, located at the narrowest part of the mighty Fraser River.

 Mr. Simon Fraser arrived here in 1808 and wrote in his journal: